openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 EAP-EDHOC resumption aims to provide a streamlined process for re-establishing secure sessions, reducing latency and resource consumption.
 By employing PSK authentication for key updates, EAP-EDHOC resumption can achieve  secure session resumption, enhancing overall efficiency and user experience.

-EDHOC with PSK authentication is also beneficial for existing systems where two nodes have been provided with a PSK from other parties.
+EDHOC with PSK authentication is also beneficial for existing systems where two nodes have been provided with a PSK from other parties out of band.
 This allows the nodes to perform ephemeral Diffie-Hellman to achieve Perfect Forward Secrecy (PFS), ensuring that past communications remain secure even if the PSK is compromised.
 The authentication provided by EDHOC prevents eavesdropping by on-path attackers, as they would need to be active participants in the communication to intercept and potentially tamper with the session.
 Examples could be Generic Bootstrapping Architecture (GBA) and Authenticated Key Management Architecture (AKMA) in mobile systems, or Peer and Authenticator in EAP.